-Oakland City University's Bachelor of Science (B.S.) in Applied Mathematics provides students with a thorough knowledge of theoretical and applied mathematics in areas such as calculus, statistics, algebra, geometry, and history.
+Oakland City University's Bachelor of Science (B.S.) in Applied Mathematics provides students with a thorough knowledge of theoretical and applied mathematics in areas such as calculus, statistics, complex analysis, geometry, and history.
 Small class sizes give students the opportunity to work one-on-one with our faculty.
-Mathematics majors benefit from a math major dedicated computer lab, and many math majors are able to obtain tutoring positions through Student Support Services.
+Mathematics majors benefit from a math-dedicated computer lab, and many math majors are able to obtain tutoring positions through Student Support Services.

-Mathematical thinking are at the core of technological advances.
+Mathematical thinking is at the core of technological advancement.
 Mathematicians have an opportunity to make a lasting contribution to society by helping to solve economic, scientific, engineering, physics, and business problems.
 OCU math majors have made careers in fields such as mathematical modeling, cryptography, accounting, data analysis, and education.

 The B.S. in Applied Mathematics includes 35 credit hours of Foundational Core courses, 38 credit hours in Mathematics Core courses, additional credit hours in a chosen concentration, and credit hours in unrestricted electives to complete the 120-hour degree completion requirement.
 This program offers concentrations in: